For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 Students applying for Theme Housing must have a minimum 2.33 GPA and be in good standing with the College.
 Current First-Year students must have

-at least 6 FYE points to be eligible.
-Students applying for Theme Housing are subject to a review of academic and conduct records and FYE completion.
+at least 6 CYC points to be eligible.
+Students applying for Theme Housing are subject to a review of academic and conduct records and

 Due to the residential spaces available for theme housing, each applying team must have at least five prospective residents.

-applications that need to be completed.
-If you are interested in joining an Established House, please contact the house leader(s) listed on our
+criteria and/or application processes.
+If you are interested in joining a Spark House, please contact the house leader(s) listed on the

 Honors Housing provides a 24-hour quiet environment for its residents.
 Current

 juniors who have at least a 3.25 overall GPA, current

 sophomores who have at least a 3.5 overall GPA and current first-year students who have a 3.5 or above are given highest consideration for

 honors housing.
 Students will be selected to live in one of the honors houses by class standing, GPA, application and recommendation.

 Applicants may not be under any current disciplinary sanctions in order to qualify for this housing.

 Learn more about the Honors Housing application